pydata/xarray/doc/plotting.rst

     @savefig plotting_example_2d_irreg_map.png width=4in
     ax.coastlines(); ax.gridlines(draw_labels=True);

-You can however decide to infer the cell boundaries with the ``infer_intervals`` keyword:
+You can however decide to infer the cell boundaries and use the ``infer_intervals`` keyword:

 .. ipython:: python